IBM/network-config-analyzer/docs/SchemeFileFormat.md

 * _redundancy_ - Count of redundant policies/rules found in all sets of policies
 * _equivalence_ - Count of non-equivalent comparisons
 * _strongEquivalence_ - Count of non-equivalent comparisons
-* _semanticDiff_ - Count of removed/added connections
+* _semanticDiff_ - Count of categories with changed connections
 * _forbids_ - Count of sets explicitly specifying connections which the first set allows
 * _permits_ - Count of sets explicitly specifying connections which the first set denies
 * _interferes_ - Count of sets interfering with the first set